 - Seizure severity scores – decrease or no change

-Based on study protocol-specified criteria, 27 of the initial 51 cases were determined to be valid for effectiveness data.
-As the sole antiepileptic, potassium bromide achieved 67% overall treatment success in all three categories.
+As the sole antiepileptic, KBr achieved 67% overall treatment success in all three categories:

 Dosage & Administration

+Your veterinarian will determine the best daily dose for your dog.
 The total recommended daily dosage range for oral administration is 25–68 mg/kg (11–31 mg/lb) of body weight.
-The dosage of KBroVet®-CA1 should be adjusted based on monitoring of clinical response of the individual patient.
-KBroVet®-CA1 may be dosed with or without food.2 Use of an initial loading dosage regimen may be considered on an individual patient basis, balancing the time required to achieve a therapeutic response while minimizing side effects.
+The dosage of KBroVet-CA1 should be adjusted based on monitoring of clinical response of the individual patient.
+KBroVet-CA1 may be dosed with or without food.4 Use of an initial loading dosage regimen may be considered on an individual patient basis, balancing the time required to achieve a therapeutic response while minimizing side effects.

 - Animals with decreased renal function may be predisposed to bromide toxicosis.